 What is ecodesign?
 Another one of those trendy themes to make you look good and feel good about yourself?
-Maybe for some, but not for Flamme en rose.
-We commit ourselves daily to designing jewellery that respects the principles of sustainable development and the environment, avoiding the use of non-renewable resources and promoting the reuse and recycling of materials.
+Maybe for some but not for Flamme en rose.
+We commit ourselves daily to design jewellery that respects environmental protection and sustainable development standards by avoiding the use of non-renewable resources and promoting the reuse and recycling of materials.
 This has been a priority since our creation in 2009.
-It is a value within our company that is just as important as customer service and the quality of our jewelry designs.
+It is a value within our company that is just as important as customer service and the quality of our jewellery.

 We use recyclable shipping packaging and our invoices are printed on "tree-free" paper made from sugar cane.
 The location of our company allows all our employees to take public transportation to work.

-Our high-end manufacturing techniques and the quality of our raw materials guarantee the durability of all our jewellery.
-We offer a free annual refurbishment on all our creations.
-This evaluation allows us to make small repairs if necessary and to honour our policy of lifetime warranty.
+Our high end manufacturing techniques and the quality of our raw materials guarantee the durability of all our jewelry.
+We offer a free refurbishment on all our creations.
+We recommend that you visit us every year to have your jewelry checked and cleaned.
+This annual visit allows us to honor our policy of lifetime warranty.

 Nothing gets lost.
 Nothing is created.
 Everything is transformed.
-A quality piece of jewellery may no longer be to your taste, but its metals and precious stones can be recycled ad infinitum.
+A quality piece of jewellery may no longer be to your taste, but its metals and precious stones can be recycled to infinity.
 Flamme en rose is the reference in Montreal when it comes to jewellery transformation and eco-design.